 Learning the right way to drive from a certified driving school and instructor is now more important than ever.
 With more cars on the road, busy highways, the rise in distracted driving, and with vehicles with more technology and features than ever before, having the core driving skills is essential to being a safe and effective driver.

-There is also a the benefit of saving as insurers offer discounts for completion of drivers training.
+There is also the benefit of saving as insurers offer discounts for completion of driver's training.

 When Can I Start Drivers Ed Or Training?

 The short answer is as soon as possible.
 As soon as you turn 16, you are eligible to write the G1 test and get your beginners driver’s license.
 It is at this point that you can start driver training with a MTO approved driving school.

 Some driving schools will allow you to start driver training before you get your G1.
 However, you will only be able to complete the in-class lessons and will need your G1 before starting your in-car driving lessons.

 You can also start driver’s training at any time, even if you are mature driver and have had your driver’s license for a number of years.

 Do I Have To Register For A Driving School?